 It turns out that bread making is a careful science and is perfectly suited to my patient man.
 He kneads far longer than I ever would in order to develop the gluten that makes bread so good.
 I cannot follow a recipe – always experimenting and replacing this with that – whereas he cannot complete a dish without every single ingredient just as listed.
 The combination of physicality, order and method makes him a very good bread baker, and I suspect, lots of other men too.
 Now all I have to do is find room for him to build his wood-fired oven in the garden.

-Fig, proscuitto and gorgonzola pizza with a yeast based dough, recipe Paul Hollywood Bread.
+Fig, proscuitto and gorgonzola pizza with a yeast based dough from Paul Hollywood’s Bread.

 Peanut butter dog biscuits.